-The Board of Selectmen expects that all committee members will fulfill the duration of their term.
+The Select Board expects that all committee members will fulfill the duration of their term.
 However, the Board does recognize that, in some cases, a member is not able to complete a term.
 It is hoped that the committee member will work with the committee Chairman to determine a timely manner and process in which the member can resign from the committee.
-A written resignation must be submitted by the committee member to the appointing authority, the Board of Selectmen, as well as to the Town Clerk.
+A written resignation must be submitted by the committee member to the appointing authority, the Select Board, as well as to the Town Clerk.